lemberg/ios-permissions-service/README.md

 1. Configure your project in all ways needed for chosen permission type.
 For example, in a case of gallery, add specific key to your .plist file.

+2. Implement  `ServiceDisplay ` protocol in your class.
+If it's not a `UIVIewController` class you should implement `showAlert(_:)` method, but if it is - there is a default implementation and you can leave it empty.

-2. Add `Permission<T: PermissionService>` object with a type you needed and use  `prepare(_:) ` method for request permission and presenting alert to the user.
+3. Add `Permission<T: PermissionService>` object with a type you needed and use  `prepare(_:) ` method for request permission and presenting alert to the user.

 ```swift